-To date, only two soil pollution surveys have been carried out on operational Group facilities, both in 2003.
+Only two soil pollution surveys have been carried out on operational Group facilities, both in 2003.
 The first survey was conducted following an accidental break in an oil pipeline, while the second was carried out in relation to a former coaling station to assess potential pre-existing pollution.